cyberGRID Innovation & Development

 cyberPRICEThis project focuses on developing an innovative upgrade of the virtual power plant technology capable of managing incentive based demand response (DR) programs.
 With the development of the new cyberPRICE module, the project will tackle the area of price based DR programs.
 This will enable the customers to introduce efficient dynamic pricing programs, minimize trading risk and maximize revenue.

-European Demand Response Center (EDRC)
+European Demand Response Center (EDRC) (completed)

-This project focuses on research and development of an automated European Demand Response Centre (EDRC) through aggregation and intelligent networking of industrial and commercial consumers and suppliers with integration of renewable energy sources (RES) for economic and ecological optimization of balance energy actions, such as peak power, grid stability and congestion issues.
+This project focused on research and development of an automated European Demand Response Centre (EDRC) through aggregation and intelligent networking of industrial and commercial consumers and suppliers with integration of renewable energy sources (RES) for economic and ecological optimization of balance energy actions, such as peak power, grid stability and congestion issues.

-Results of this project is a functional research of EDRC in a laboratory environment which integrates five industry/commercial sites in order to achieve best possible knowledge of demand response technology potential (technical, commercial) and its effects on the energy system as well as the technological challenges for the realization of such a system.
+Results of this project were a functional research of EDRC in a laboratory environment which integrates five industry/commercial sites in order to achieve best possible knowledge of demand response technology potential (technical, commercial) and its effects on the energy system as well as the technological challenges for the realization of such a system.

 Please contact cyberGRID!